Why Poet Technologies Stock Is Plummeting Today

 The Motley Fool Stock Advisor analyst team just identified what they believe are the 10 best stocks for investors to buy now… and Poet Technologies wasn’t one of them.
 The 10 stocks that made the cut could produce monster returns in the coming years.

 Keith Noonan has no position in any of the stocks mentioned.
-The Motley Fool has positions in and recommends ServiceNow.
+The Motley Fool has positions in and recommends Marvell Technology.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.